Jumpstart UTulsa - The University of Tulsa

 Mexico: $3,000

-Includes airfare from Tulsa or a hub city (such as Dallas, Houston or Atlanta), accommodations, local transportation, all entrance fees and activities, three-day field experiences with the Panamanian, Mexican, German, Emirati, or Chinese partners, some meals, local guides, and travel insurance.
-Students will be accompanied by TU staff, faculty, and peer mentors.
+Includes airfare from Tulsa or a hub city (such as Dallas, Houston or Atlanta); accommodations; local transportation; all entrance fees and activities; three-day field experiences with Mexican, German, Chinese or Italian partners; some meals; local guides and travel insurance.
+Students will be accompanied by UTulsa staff, faculty and peer mentors.

 Apply Now